News & Events

 12 November 2019

-I am Director of Studies for Linguistics at St Catz and also one of the French tutors here, whilst I also hold an Associate Professorship in French Linguistics at University-level.
+I am Director of Studies for Linguistics at St Catz and also one of the French tutors here, whilst I am also Professor of French and Romance Linguistics at University-level.

 23 August 2018